Procedural Guide for Doctoral Students in the Department of Literatures in English

-Students matriculating with an MA degree may (at the discretion of the Director of Graduate Studies) receive credit for up to three courses, which would then slightly reduce their total course requirements.
+Students matriculating with an MA degree may (at the discretion of the Director of Graduate Studies) receive credit for up to two courses, which would then slightly reduce their total course requirements.

 Graduate students may enroll in and receive graduate credit for courses designated as level 5000 and up, depending on their relevance to the students’ needs and special interests.
 Courses at the 6000-level, designed primarily for graduate students, aim to provide advanced coverage of significant periods, figures, genres, and theoretical issues; 7000-level courses are intensive seminars intended to serve as paradigms of scholarly research or specialized study.
 ENGL 7940: Directed Study, and ENGL 7950: Group Study, give students the opportunity to enroll for more informal work in areas and on problems of special interest to them.
 If you are interested in arranging a Directed/Group Study, please discuss this with the Director of Graduate Studies (DGS).
 You will need DGS approval, if you wish for a course to count toward your degree.
 Prior to each semester, the department issues a revised semester-list of course offerings and descriptions.